alballr/GA.1.1_ISOII_25-26/meetings/Meeting 6-Nov.md

 As the team is currently running slightly behind schedule, it was agreed that programmers will need to increase their workload in the coming weeks to stay on track with delivery milestones.

+We also agreed to start making excel calendars as explained by Ismael too keep better track of the assistance to the meetings.

 ### 3. Discussion on Quality Characteristics

 The team identified and confirmed three key quality characteristics for the project: